 Yes No

-If your country has adopted legislative or other measures to take into consideration, where appropriate, any previous conviction in another country of an alleged offender for the purpose of using such information in criminal proceedings relating to offences covered by the Convention, please provide a copy of such legislation or other measures to the Secretariat (art.
-22)

 Has your country established, where appropriate, a long statute of limitations period in which to commence proceedings for any offence covered by the Convention and a longer period where the alleged offender has evaded the administration of justice (art.
 11, para.
 5)?